realms-mud/core-lib/documentation/environments.md

 the wizard to place objects either "front-and-center" in the room (ie: location not specified), or a cardinal / primary intercardinal direction (ie: n, s, e, w, ne, nw, se, sw).
 Having said that, items can be placed in an arbitrary location and multiple items can be placed in the same general area.
-There is a work itm to change this to a coordinate system, but that is currently not implemented and may never be.
+There is a work item to change this to a coordinate system, but that is currently not implemented and may never be.

 The syntax for creating features - be they buildings, features, or static items - is identical